maffblaster/portage-utils/README.md

 ### Speed is everything.

-Having your PORTDIR and VDB on the right file system helps dramatically
+Having the PORTDIR and VDB on the right file system can aid ebuild cache generation time dramatically.

-IDE raid with PORTDIR on reiserfs:
+IDE RAID with PORTDIR on reiserfs:

 ```
 $ q -r
 q: Finished 20655 entries in 1.990951 seconds

-IDE raid with PORTDIR on ext3:
+IDE RAID with PORTDIR on ext3:

 ```
 $ q -r